ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers-policies.md

 With information barriers, you can define policies that are designed to prevent certain segments of users from communicating with each other, or allow specific segments to communicate only with certain other segments.
 Information barrier policies can help your organization maintain compliance with relevant industry standards and regulations, and avoid potential conflicts of interest.
 To learn more, see [Information barriers (Preview)](information-barriers.md).

-> [!IMPORTANT]
-> This article describes how to plan, define, implement, and manage information barrier policies.
+This article describes how to plan, define, implement, and manage information barrier policies.
 Several steps are involved, and the work flow is divided into several parts.
 Make sure to read through the [prerequisites](#prerequisites) and the entire process before you begin defining (or editing) information barrier policies.

+This article also includes an [example scenario](#example-contosos-departments-segments-and-policies) and a [downloadable Excel workbook](https://github.com/MicrosoftDocs/OfficeDocs-O365SecComp/raw/public/SecurityCompliance/media/InfoBarriers-PowerShellGenerator.xlsx) to help you plan and define your information barrier policies.

 ## Concepts of information barrier policies

-It's helpful to know the underlying concepts of information barrier policies before you begin to plan, define, and implement information barriers:
+It's helpful to know the underlying concepts of information barrier policies:

 - **User account attributes** are defined in Azure Active Directory (or Exchange Online).
 These attributes can include department, job title, location, team name, and other job profile details.